 It’s easy to calculate the cost of new hardware or software.
 But there’s more to a business case than these hard costs.
-Delaying your upgrade cycle may save on these costs in the short term, but there are other costs that may start ballooning as your fleet ages beyond its end-of-life.
+Delaying upgrading your hardware may save on these costs in the short term, but there are other costs that may start ballooning as your fleet ages beyond its end-of-life.
 Some of these costs – like the cost of a security breach or reduced productivity – are hard to quantify or predict, but that doesn’t make them any less real.
 So let’s go over some secret costs of not upgrading your hardware.

 Security breaches